 The small-scale residential setting at Duke Kunshan offers significant opportunities for innovative and integrated forms of learning, an especially close connection between faculty and students, and the intermixing of students with different interests.
 In addition, Duke Kunshan offers creative alignments between its undergraduate curriculum and selected areas of research strength at Duke Kunshan and at Duke.
 Liberal arts colleges provide direct access to research opportunities for undergraduates – they leverage their small size, commitment to teaching to provide opportunities for one-on-one and small team-based scholarly mentoring.
 In the United States, liberal arts colleges disproportionately produce students who go on to earn PhD’s.
 Duke Kunshan offers the same kinds of focus on discovery and the co-creation of knowledge as at liberal arts colleges with the added dimension of research centers on site and connections to a major research university in the United States and to Wuhan University in China.

-Students who complete Duke Kunshan’s 4-year undergraduate curriculum will receive two degrees, one from Duke University (pending approval from the Southern Association of Colleges and Schools Commission of Colleges), and one from Duke Kunshan University (pending approval from the Ministry of Education of China), and will be alumni of both institutions.
+Students who complete Duke Kunshan’s 4-year undergraduate curriculum will receive two degrees, one from Duke University indicating that the degree has been granted in accordance with the requirements of Duke Kunshan University (pending approval from the Southern Association of Colleges and Schools Commission of Colleges) and one from Duke Kunshan University (pending approval from the Ministry of Education of China), and will be alumni of both institutions.

 These seven principles are expressed throughout the curriculum, and constitute its overarching goals:

 - Rooted Globalism: To cultivate informed and engaged citizens who are knowledgeable about each other’s histories, traditions of thought and affiliations; and skilled in navigating among local, national and global identities and commitments.

 - Collaborative Problem-Solving: To instill the habits of collaboration and the ability to synthesize disparate insights in solving complex challenges.